top of page

 Black ultimately settled on a "multigenetic" interpretation for the dikes, an idea he borrowed from Dionne and Shilts (1974), specifically their Table 1, which lists 31 articles on clastic dikes of various origins.
 In the late 1970s, Dionne was in Quebec, Shilts in Ontario, and Black in Connecticut.
 All were East Coast geomorphologists employed by government agencies.
 They knew each other personally and followed each other's work.

-Black's "mulitgenetic" finding was subsequently adopted by a cadre of then young, now retired Hanford geologists who assisted him with his 3-day field investigation (J.A.
+Black's "mulitgenetic" finding was subsequently adopted by a cadre of then fledgling, now retired Hanford geologists who assisted him with his 3-day field investigation (J.A.
 Caggiano, G.V.
 Last, J.T.
 Lillie, A.M.
 Tallman).
-A careful reading of Black's somewhat hastily prepared report, however, reveals he actually argued for a single origin: floodwater loading, which Vic Baker had proposed years earlier (Baker, 1973).
+A careful reading of Black's somewhat hastily prepared report, however, reveals he actually argued for a single origin: floodwater loading, an interpretation which Vic Baker had proposed years earlier (Baker, 1973).

 Russian wedges.
 Ice wedges formed at different times and in different strata can connect with sufficient downward advance of the younger wedges into the older, lower set.
 Syngenetic growth in an aggradational setting can create wedges with prominent vertical sheeting.